 If only I’d forerunners at some time or other in the history of France!

 It’s obvious to me I’ve always belonged to an inferior race.
 I don’t understand rebellion.
 My race never rose up except to pillage: like wolves round a beast they haven’t killed.

-The next three lines are shorter than most of those which came before them.
-He’s bored by his “forerunners” or his ancestors.
+The next three lines of ‘A Season in Hell’ are shorter than most of those which came before them.
+He’s bored by his “forerunners” of his ancestors.
 He’d rather have a different heritage than that of the French Revolution.
 He’s also dissatisfied with his country in general.
 He doesn’t appreciate his people or what they’ve done.
 In fact, he calls the French an “inferior race”.